agsup/quartz/content/notes/Spring 2023/American Government/Congress.md

             - Sets a rule for each bill about how debate will occur
             - MUCH more powerful than even the Senate
             - New chair is Tom Cole and he's a very, <u>very</u> old looking man
-# Extra Credit
-- State of the Union
-- ASI Speaker

 # The Twins
 - Specialization
     - Members specialize based on prior education/occupation
 - Reciprocity
     - Members of different specialties agree on a thing

 ## Seniority

 - Unwritten, still powerful